 An ineffective filtration system can impact your bottom line, reduce process efficiency, and slow production to a crawl.
-Even though you might not realise it, you could be using a filtration system that's driving up costs without delivering optimum results or providing the best value for money.
+Even though you might not realise it, you could be using a poor filtration system that's driving up costs without delivering optimum results or providing the best value for money.

-The three most common issues are:
+The three most common filtration problems are:

 Size is one of the most important considerations when selecting a filter.
 A common issue in production is clients opting to install a smaller filter due to their lower upfront cost.

 But while smaller filters are cheaper, they block a lot faster and will often struggle to get a full batch of product through the system.
 This means you'll spend up to five times more in the long run, as they'll have to be replaced more frequently than a larger, correctly sized filter.